awsautomation/dev-picluster/README.md

 * automatic_heartbeat - Have the server do a heartbeat check on the services in the hb section of config.json.
 Valid values are: enabled or disabled.

 * heartbeat_interval - How often to do the heartbeat check.
 Requires automatic_heartbeat to be enabled.

+* syslog - The command used to read the logs on each host.

 ###### An example on the Docker folder layout:
 Based on the config snippet below, I have two container images that will be called "mysql" and "nginx" that will run on host 192.168.0.100.